elastic/azure-marketplace/README.md

 for both Elasticsearch and Kibana.
 For more details, please refer to [the Security documentation](https://www.elastic.co/guide/en/elastic-stack-deploy/current/azure-arm-template-security.html).

-The Elastic Stack security features require a license level higher than basic.
+For Elasticsearch versions 6.8.0+ (and less than 7.0.0), and 7.1.0+, the Elastic Stack security features that allow configuring TLS and role based access control are available in the free basic license level.
-They can be configured with a trial license, which provides access to the security features for 30 days.
+For all other versions, the Elastic Stack security features require a license level higher than basic; They can be configured with a trial license, which provides access to the security features for 30 days.

 ### TLS for Kibana